openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

 6WIND libvirt and qemu packages and replace the Mirantis ones in the early stages of deployment.

+Fuel 9 provides an experimental support for builtin NFV features that enables some DPDK packages and OVS-DPDK.
+Because of some limitations of this experimental support, make sure to keep the default Fuel setup that does not enable NFV features.
+The 6WIND Virtual Accelerator Plugin will enable such features.

+Once these limitations will be fixed, the 6WIND Virtual Accelerator Plugin will still be available and able to leverage the Fuel 9 NFV capabilities.

+On the master node open the ``/etc/fuel/astute.yaml`` file and verify that the ``features_group`` section does not contain ``experimental``.

 Installing 6WIND Virtual Accelerator Plugin
 -------------------------------------------